-Strengthening and expanding regionally and internationally supported multi-purpose survey programmes such as household, business and other economic surveys and population and housing census programme and economic census where feasible should be targeted, taking advantage of opportunities that can assist in building an integrated statistical system.
+Strengthening and expanding regionally and internationally supported multi-purpose survey programmes such as household, business and other economic surveys and population and housing census programmes and economic census where feasible should be targeted, taking advantage of opportunities that can assist in building an integrated statistical system.
 Leveraging administrative data sources where these are available should also be pursued.

-This strategic priority should also include the adoption of sound methodological frameworks in the context of an integrated statistical systems.
+This strategic priority should also include the adoption of sound methodological frameworks in the context of an integrated statistical system.
 The opportunities for exploiting and using new data sources such as Big Data should also be undertaken inclusive of lessons-learnt, best practices and innovations that are developed from within or outside the CSS.

 ISS3.
-Enable the application of an interoperable ICT infrastructure in the development and functioning of the CSS

-In the context of the data revolution in CARICOM, ICT is the tool that should power the data revolution that can be used for the sustainable development of regional economies.
+Enable the application of an interoperable ICT infrastructure in the development and functioning of the CSS can be used for the sustainable development of regional economies.
 The potency of ICT should help countries to move forward quickly and effectively.
 ICT has great potential in transforming the national and regional statistical systems to inform solutions to the data challenges.
 A critical action under this strategic area should be advancing the development of the Central Repository for Statistics at the regional and national levels building on data that have been submitted by countries to the CARICOM Secretariat or by the MDAs to the NSOs (Central Data Repository at the national level).